-In Section VI.1(b), page 29, the applicant reports that 84.2% of the patients who received treatments at Wake Forest Dialysis Center had some or all of their services paid for by Medicare or Medicaid in the past year.
+In Section VI.1(b), page 31, the applicant reports that 68.2% of the patients who received treatments at Wake Forest Dialysis Center had some or all of their services paid for by Medicare or Medicaid in the past year.
 The table below illustrates the historical payment sources for the facility:

 Wake Forest Dialysis Center

 Source of Payment Percentage

-Medicare/Medicaid 26.3%
+Medicare/Medicaid 12.1%

-Medicare/Commercial 42.1%
+Medicare/Commercial 31.9%

-Medicare 15.8%
+Medicare 21.2%

+Medicaid 3.0%

-Commercial Insurance 15.8%
+Commercial Insurance 27.3%

+VA 4.5%

 Total 100.0%

 The Division of Medical Assistance (DMA) maintains a website which offers information regarding the number of persons eligible for Medicaid assistance and estimates of the percentage of uninsured for each county in North Carolina.
-The following table illustrates those percentages for Wake and Franklin Counties, and statewide.
+The following table illustrates those percentages for Wake County and statewide.

-CY 2009 Total # of Medicaid Eligibles as % of Total Population CY 2009 Total # of Medicaid Eligibles Age 21 and older as % of Total Population CY 2009 % Uninsured (Estimate by Cecil G. Sheps Center)
+County Total # of Medicaid Eligibles as % of Total Population June 2010 Total # of Medicaid Eligibles Age 21 and older as % of Total Population June 2010 % Uninsured CY 2008-2009 (Estimate by Cecil G. Sheps Center)

-Wake County 10% 3.3% 18.4%
+Wake 10% 3.3% 18.4%

-Franklin County 18% 7.4% 19.7%

 Statewide 17% 6.7% 19.7%

-\More current data, particularly with regard to the estimated uninsured percentages, was not available.
+^{}More current data, particularly with regard to the estimated uninsured percentages, was not available.

 The majority of Medicaid eligibles are children under the age of 21.
 This age group does not utilize the same health services at the same rate as older segments of the population, particularly the services offered by the Wake Forest Dialysis Center facility.
-In fact, only 5.8% of all newly-diagnosed ESRD patients (incident ESRD patients) in North Carolina's Network 6 were under the age of 35.
+In fact, in 2011 only 5.8% of all newly-diagnosed ESRD patients (incident ESRD patients) in North Carolina's Network 6 were under the age of 35.